 We all sat down together to enjoy the meals we had just made, and drank green tea, beer and sake with our food.

 Afterward, we all bought copies of Ayuko’s cookbook, which she was kind enough to autograph with our names in Japanese.
 I always buy a cookbook in every country we visit, so it was a perfect souvenir!
 Ayuko also gave everyone a small gift to take home.
 Mark got a sushi mat and I got a set of chopsticks.
-All in all, we really enjoyed taking a cooking class on holidays, and it made for great memories!
+All in all, we really enjoyed taking a Japanese cooking class while in Tokyo, and it made for great memories!